Part II · The Personal Scale · What am I? How should I live?

 Summary

-Ethics grows from ontology rather than floating free.
+Ethics grows from existential commitment made in response to Tao’s structure, rather than floating free.
 Three bridging axioms (E1–E3) cross the chasm between fact and value, through existential commitment made in the face of Tao’s structure, rather than logical deduction.
-The Four Faiths (F1–F4) provide affective anchors for action; six ethical propositions establish core principles: lucidity is the criterion of the good (EP1), the value of existence is not reducible to utility (EP3), and dogmatic attachment to The Tao of Lucidity itself is obscuration (EP6).
+The Four Faiths (F1–F4) provide affective anchors for action; six ethical propositions establish core principles: lucidity is the criterion of the good (EP1), the value of existence is not reducible to utility (EP4), and dogmatic attachment to The Tao of Lucidity itself is obscuration (EP6).
 The Lucidity Test distills these principles into four questions usable in daily life.
 Theory has touched ground; the next chapter enters meditations on being, what lucidity means in the face of solitude, death, and wonder.

 David Hume (1711–1776) noted in A Treatise of Human Nature (Hume 1739) (1739), Book III, that there is a logical gap between purely factual descriptions (“is”) and value judgments (“ought”), and that most moral philosophers make this leap without explanation.
 This is known as “Hume’s Guillotine” or the “Is-Ought Problem.”
 The Tao of Lucidity does not attempt to eliminate this gap, it uses Bridge Axioms to candidly acknowledge the gap’s existence, and crosses it via existential commitment rather than logical deduction.↩︎